 Higher probability for defect as they test critical modules at the very last moment

 3. Sandwich or Hybrid Approach

-This approach is an integration of bottom-up and top-down approach.
-Hence the advantages of top-down and bottom-up approach can be applied here also.
+This approach is an integration of bottom-up and top-down approaches.
+Hence the advantages of top-down and bottom-up approaches can be applied here also.

 You May also Like: 6 Automation Tools for iOS App Testing

 b.
 Cases, scripts and test scenarios are to be designed